 Michael Schumacher has had the most pole positions at the Spanish Grand Prix, with seven.

-Lewis Hamilton, Fernando Alonso, Valtteri Bottas, Charles Leclerc and Max Verstappen are the five drivers on the current grid to have taken pole at the Spanish Grand Prix.
-Hamilton has taken six pole positions in Spain, while Alonso, Bottas, Leclerc and Verstappen have taken one pole each.
+Lewis Hamilton, Fernando Alonso, Valtteri Bottas, Charles Leclerc, Max Verstappen and Lando Norris ae the six drivers on the current grid to have taken pole at the Spanish Grand Prix.
+Hamilton has taken six pole positions in Spain, while Alonso, Bottas, Leclerc, Verstappen and Norris have taken one pole each.

 The 2012 Spanish Grand Prix – in which Lewis Hamilton set the fastest qualifying time but was later disqualified from the session – is the only time that the fastest qualifier has not started from pole position at Catalunya.